semerekiros/suicidepredict/README.md

 # suicidepredict
-A repo for our paper titled ''Suicide risk prediction from Reddit posts"
+This repo will soon contain a code to reproduce the results of our paper titled ''Suicide risk prediction from Reddit posts"